meistro2k/byd-car-predelivery/seal.md

 ### Exterior

-- [ ] **Paintwork Damage** - inspect for swirl marks, scratches, stone chips and surface damage from exposure to external environments or improper pre-delivery cleaning
+- [ ] **Paintwork Damage** - inspect for swirl marks, scratches, stone chips, and surface damage from exposure to external environments or improper pre-delivery cleaning
-- [ ] **Check the undercarriage condition** -  Some customers (especially in tropical regions) have had their pre-delivered cars held in flooded holding yards with evidence of mud and flood damage.
+- [ ] **Undercarriage & Wheel Arches Condition** -  Some customers (especially in tropical regions) have had their pre-delivered cars held in sub-optimal holding yard conditions with the existence of mud and flood damage.
-- [ ] **Charge flap paint is consistent with the car paintwork** - Some customers have noticed the metallic speckles on their charge flaps are missing, and do not have the shimmer when compared to the rest of the body paintwork (mostly reported on Cosmos Black paint cars).
+- [ ] **Charge flap paint consistent with car paintwork** - Some customers have noticed the metallic speckles on their charge flaps are missing, and do not have the shimmer when compared to the rest of the body paintwork (mostly reported on Cosmos Black paint cars).
 - [ ] **Inspect for fine scratches on the lens of exterior cameras** - Some customers don't realise there are hairline cracks till well after delivery
 - [ ] **Test successful front/rear window wipers and washer operation** - ensure appropriately sized wiper blades have been installed
 - [ ] **Test NFC card functionality** - Unlock the car via the NFC reader on the driver-side door mirror.
 Start the car by putting it on the NFC placeholder, marked on the centre console armrest.